Narcissist Test – Take this test to find out if you are in a narcissistic relationship.

-Our narcissist test is a free and quick quiz to help determine if you are in a narcissistic relationship or dating a narcissist.
+The Narcissist Test above is a free and quick quiz to help determine if you are in a narcissistic relationship or dating a narcissist.
 Click “Start Narcissist Test” to begin the test.

-This quiz will ask you about 20 narcissistic traits your partner may have.
+This quiz and narcissist test will ask you about 20 narcissistic traits your partner may have.
 Mark “yes” to all that apply.
 We will use your answers to determine if you’re just experiencing minor annoyances or if you are in a truly toxic relationship.

 While it’s impossible to try and diagnose someone as a non medical professional, taking the narcissist test can help guide you in the right direction.
 If the results of your narcissist test show that you may in fact be dealing with one, this article outlines some potential solutions for you.